See exclusive deals in your area

 While those cabin appointments are essentially the same, the Optima and the Optima Hybrid very different mechanically.
-There’s a 154-horsepower, 2.0-liter direct-injection four-cylinder engine, plus a 38-kw (51-hp) electric motor system clutched into what’s for the most part a conventional six-speed automatic transmission.
+There’s a 154-horsepower, 2.0-liter direct-injection 4-cylinder engine, plus a 38-kw (51-hp) electric motor system clutched into what’s for the most part a conventional 6-speed automatic transmission.
 Total hybrid system power is 193 horsepower.

 The Optima Hybrid has a new 1.62-kwh lithium-polymer battery pack that packages neatly underneath the trunk floor—essentially where a spare tire would otherwise be, with no sacrifice to cargo space, back-seat space, or 60/40-split seat folding.

-Meanwhile, the Optima Plug-In Hybrid (PHEV) gets a more powerful 50-kw electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kwh battery pack, which can be charged at 240v in less than three hours of less than nine hours on a standard household 120v AC plug.
+Meanwhile, the Optima Plug-In Hybrid gets a more powerful 50-kw electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kwh battery pack, which can be charged at 240v in less than three hours or less than nine hours on a standard household 120v AC plug.

 That allows the PHEV to go 27 miles in what Kia calls full EV mode, though there's no way to lock in pure-electric drive to use up all those electrons first.
 The gasoline engine will still turn on if you press the accelerator too far.
 Separately, the Optima Hybrid has a Hybrid Mode, to preserve the state of charge, and a Charging Mode in which the hybrid system will charge back up the battery—although to the detriment of fuel efficiency and emissions.